converged-computing/operator-experiments/aws/lammps/kubecon/run6/README.md

 ### MPI Operator Experiments

-First, create the cluster that will be used by the Flux Operator and MPI Operator.
+First (after exporting your AWS credentials to the environment) create the cluster that will be used by the Flux Operator and MPI
+Operator.

 ```bash